mikeizbicki/ucr-cs100/tutorials/macros/README.md

 ###Combining Macros

 Macros definitions can include previously defined macros.
-For example, if you had a macro that returns the larger of two numbers, and you also wanted to find the largerst of 3 numbers.
+For example, if you had a macro that returns the larger of two numbers, and you also wanted to find the largest of 3 numbers.

 ```
 #define MAX(a,b)           ((a < b) ? (b) : (a))